italrr/canvas/README.md

 [(MODIFIER/CONTEXT-SWITCH:)IMPERATIVE(:MEMBER/TRAIT) ARGUMENTS]
 ```

-Every statement must start a IMPERATIVE except in case of lists.
+Every statement must start a IMPERATIVE otherwise the statement is interprete as natural type (List, Number, etc)

 # Why?

-Because I want to.
-I don't care if people ever learn it or adopt it, it's not my intention.
-However, I will be using this language to add scripting/interactibility to my other projects.
+This is rather a toy project, for me to learn.
+I don't expect it to become anything serious.

 # Examples